Alexia Putellas: 2013–17: Senior debut and tournament disappointments

+2019–22: Leadership and injury

 In May 2019, Putellas was named part of Spain's squad at the 2019 FIFA Women's World Cup, both her and Spain's second Women's World Cup tournament.
-She played in each of Spain's three group stage games where they advanced to the Round of 16, making it Spain's most successful run in a World Cup.
+She played in each of Spain's three group stage games where they advanced to the Round of 16.
 Spain put up an impressive display against the United States, the eventual tournament winners.
 Putellas started that match, which ended up a 1–2 loss to the United States.

-Nine months after the World Cup, Spain competed in the 2020 SheBelieves Cup, against Japan, England, and Round of 16 World Cup opponents the United States.
+Nine months after the World Cup, Spain competed in the 2020 SheBelieves Cup, against Japan, England, and the United States.
 Putellas scored once against Japan and scored a late match-winner with a header against England.
-Her performances earned her player of the tournament.
+Her performances earned her player of the tournament and took Spain to second place.

-In 2020, after Spain teammate and close friend Virginia Torrecilla was diagnosed with cancer, Putellas began wearing Torrecillas's number 14 with the Spain national team.
-Putellas said she would not retire the number until Torrecilla returns to the national team.
-In 2021, Putellas was named of the three captains of the Spanish national team, with Irene Paredes and Jennifer Hermoso.

-On 26 October 2021, Putellas surpassed Marta Torrejón's record for Spain national team appearances, picking up her 91st cap in a 2023 FIFA Women's World Cup qualifying match against Ukraine.
+In April 2021, Putellas was named one of the three captains of the Spanish national team, with Irene Paredes and Jennifer Hermoso, and on 26 October 2021, Putellas surpassed Torrejón's record for Spain national team appearances, picking up her 91st cap in a 2023 FIFA Women's World Cup qualifying match against Ukraine.
 On 2 November 2021, she was named the Spain women's national team Player of the Year.

 On 1 July 2022, she became the first player to reach 100 caps with the national team, achieving this in a friendly match against Italy.
-Days later she was included in Jorge Vilda's final list to represent Spain at the 2022 UEFA Women's Euro but, on 5 July, the day before the Euro began, suffered an ACL tear of her left leg, which caused her to miss the entire tournament and potentially the entire 2022–23 season.
-She attended Spain's debut match at the Euros from the stands, a 4–1 victory against Finland, before returning to Barcelona and having a knee operation on 12 July 2022.
+Days later she was included in Jorge Vilda's final list to represent Spain at the 2022 UEFA Women's Euro but, on 5 July, the day before the Euro began, suffered an ACL tear in her left knee, leading her to miss the tournament.
+She attended Spain's debut match at the Euro, a 4–1 victory against Finland, as a spectator in the stands before returning to Barcelona and having a knee operation on 12 July 2022.